upspin/upspin/doc/usage_examples.md

 paths under `$HOME` and make sure that they have the same restrictive permissions as on the source machine.
-One way to do that is to use the following commands on the destination machine, assmuming it is a Unix machine:
+One way to do that is to use the following commands on the destination machine, assuming it is a Unix machine:

 ```
 $ test -d ~/upspin || (mkdir ~/upspin && chmod 0700 ~/upspin)